kodi-community-addons/script.skin.helper.service/README.md

 | Window(Home).Property(SkinHelper.PVR.Thumb) | Will return a random thumb (google search) for the currently selected show/movie (only if found) |
 | Window(Home).Property(SkinHelper.PVR.ChannelLogo) | Will return the channel logo for the currently selected channel (only if found) |

+NOTE: The images will only be scraped if you have set the following Skin Bool to true --> SkinHelper.EnablePVRThumbs
 ________________________________________________________________________________________________________